 If you’re looking to improve your customer retention rates you’re likely drowning in a deluge of proposals from every mobile marketing platform.
 Take a step back from that tempting list of shiny, new martech tools and breathe.

-Simply adding mobile marketing automation to your processes will not magically enhance your retention numbers.
+Simply adding mobile marketing automation for mobile apps to your processes will not magically enhance your retention numbers.

 Let me be clear: tools are great.
 Almost every mobile app marketing automation tool can solve the problems of “sheltered” martech software refusing to interact nicely with others, even though they’re all on the same playground.